Kanaloa: The Hawaiian Ocean God

 To honor Kanaloa is to snorkel with care.
 To swim mindfully.
 To understand that the ocean has moods, memories, and mana.

-For deeper cultural context, sources like Mary Kawena Pukui’s Hawaiian Dictionary and Lilikalā Kameʻeleihiwa’s writings offer insight into how Hawaiian traditions view ocean stewardship.
+For those interested in deeper cultural context, works like the Hawaiian Dictionary by Mary Kawena Pukui and the writings of Lilikalā Kameʻeleihiwa offer insight into how Hawaiian traditions understand ocean stewardship.

 View More about Why Kanaloa Is Important in Hawaiian Culture Today